Rakshitg600/Notakto-website/FIRST_PR.md

 Push your updated branch to your forked repository.
 Then open a pull request from this repository to merge your changes into the main code base.

-1. Push your branch to your forked repository.
-To do so, run the following command:
+1. Run the following command to push your branch to your forked repository:

     ```console
     git push -u origin feature/MyNewFeature